-Choosing a CPAP machine may look like a minefield; particularly if you have only just been diagnosed with Sleep Apnoea.
-However, once you know what to look for it is very simple to find the right machine for you.
-That is why we have written a guide to help you narrow down your choices and give you a greater understanding of exactly what it is you are choosing, ensuring you get the machine that is perfect for you.
+Choosing a CPAP machine may look like a minefield, particularly if you have only just been made aware of Obstructive Sleep Apnoea (OSA).
+However, once you know what to look for, it is very simple to find the right machine.

 CPAP Machines FAQs

 If you have done a sleep study but are unsure if you have any paperwork showing your need for CPAP, then please contact us.
-If you are yet to do a sleep study (either privately through our at-home service, or via the NHS) then your first step would be to read our Sleep Studies information page and progress from there – you could still be benefiting from CPAP therapy within a fortnight.
+If you are yet to do a sleep study (either privately through our at-home service or via the NHS), then the first step would be to read our Sleep Test information page and progress from there – you could still benefit from CPAP therapy within a fortnight.